PortsMaster/PortMaster-New/ports/superdungeonmuncher/README.md

 |Y|Confirm|

 # License
-This is free software.
-The source files in this repository are released under the GPLv2 License, see the license file for more information.
+Gmloader-next is released under the GPLv2 License, see the license file for more information.

 # Thanks
 Special thanks to: